 Reducing Your Risk of Chromosomal Abnormalities

-- See a doctor around three months before you try to conceive to review your medical conditions, family medical history, medications, and immunizations.
+- See a doctor around 3 months before you try to conceive to review your medical conditions, family medical history, medications, and immunizations.

-- Take a prenatal vitamin containing 400 micrograms of folic acid daily about three months before you become pregnant and through the first month of pregnancy to help prevent neural tube defects.
+- Take a prenatal vitamin containing 400 micrograms of folic acid daily about 3 months before you become pregnant and through the first month of pregnancy to help prevent neural tube defects.

 - Get early and regular prenatal care.

-- Eat a variety of nutritious foods, including foods containing folic acid, like fortified breakfast cereals, enriched grain products, leafy green vegetables, oranges and orange juice, and peanuts.
+- Eat a variety of nutritious foods, including foods containing folic acid, such as fortified breakfast cereals, enriched grain products, leafy green vegetables, oranges and orange juice, and peanuts.

 - Begin pregnancy at a healthy weight.

 - Don't use any drug, even over-the-counter medications or herbal preparations, unless recommended by a doctor who knows you are pregnant.